Pulmonary Neoplasms (PEARLS)

 Pulmonary nodules |

-Patient will present as → a 35-year-old female who was found to have a small (2.5 cm) pulmonary lesion on a chest radiograph found incidentally after a screening exam for a positive PPD at work.
-The patient has no significant past medical history and is asymptomatic.
+Patient will present as → a 35-year-old female who was found to have a small (2.5 cm) pulmonary lesion on chest radiograph found incidentally after a screening exam for a positive PPD at work.
+The patient has no significant past medical history, and the patient is asymptomatic.

 < 3 cm is a nodule (coin lesion) > 3 cm the lesion is considered a "mass"